Best eCommerce Business Models and Strategies with Examples

 Social Media and eCommerce

-The world is going more digital, and the e-commerce market is continuously evolving.
-Over the last decade, one significant change to the e-commerce industry is how businesses have increased their reach and online presence through social media.
+The world is going more digital, and the ecommerce market is continuously evolving.
+Over the last decade, one significant change in the ecommerce industry is how businesses have increased their reach and online presence through social media.

 Most businesses now have accounts on virtually all social media platforms.
 They can now easily generate traffic, leads, and profits by leveraging the vast number of social media users.